valleyofdoom/PC-Tuning/README.md

 [ReservedCpuSets](https://github.com/valleyofdoom/ReservedCpuSets) can be used to prevent Windows routing ISRs, DPCs and scheduling other threads on specific CPUs.
 Isolating modules from user and kernel-level disturbances helps reduce contention, jitter and allows time-sensitive modules to get the CPU time they require.

-- As mentioned in the [User-Mode Scheduling (Processes, Threads)](#1141-user-mode-scheduling-processes-threads) section, you should determine how well or poorly your application's performance scales with core count to give you a rough idea as to how many cores you can afford to reserve
+- As mentioned in section [11.41.
+User-Mode Scheduling (Processes, Threads)](#1141-user-mode-scheduling-processes-threads), you should determine how well or poorly your application's performance scales with core count to give you a rough idea as to how many cores you can afford to reserve

 - As interrupt affinity policies, process and thread affinities have higher precedence, you can use this hand in hand with user-defined affinities to go a step further and ensure that nothing except what you assigned to specific CPUs will be scheduled on those CPUs